szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - No resistance to crushing damage.
 - Armor class vs. missile damage gets a -2 modifier.

-### Make Yuan-ti slightly more powerful and inflict minor poison damage on melee attacks (3110)
+### Make Yuan-ti slightly more powerful and inflict minor poison damage on melee attacks (3110) (IWDEE BGEE BG2EE EET)

 This improves yuan-ti enemies in the following way: